sourcecred/template-instance/README.md

 To deactivate a plugin, just remove it from the `bundledPlugins` array in the `sourcecred.json` file.
 You can also remove its `config/plugins/OWNER/NAME` directory for good measure.

-### Publishing on GitHub pages

-Once you've got the instance configured to your satisfaction (see instructions on plugins below), push your changes to master (or make a pull request).
-The Github Action will then generate the frontend and deploy it to GitHub Pages.
-To enable GitHub Pages for your instance, check out [this guide](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-Make sure you select `gh-pages` as the branch to publish from.

 [Yarn]: https://classic.yarnpkg.com/